Closed 22 December to 9 February.

 Archers Track also exists at Penzance Bay travelling close to the coast to Elaine Bay.

 Some of the best access is via boat which can be launched on all tide ramps at either Duncan or Penzance Bays in Tennyson Inlet or Havelock.
-Be aware that the Pelorus Sound is very tidal and it is easy for boats to strand that are anchored in shallow bays.
+Pelorus Sound is very tidal and it is easy for boats to strand that are anchored in shallow bays.

-It should be noted that privately owned land is common around much of the periphery of this area.
-Please familiarise yourself with public conservation land boundaries prior to any hunting trip, native forest alone does not identify public conservation land.
+Privately owned land is common around much of the periphery of this area.
+Familiarise yourself with public conservation land boundaries prior to any hunting trip, native forest alone does not identify public conservation land.

 No information is currently available.